A Quarter of Food-Insecure Americans’ Only Option is Charitable Food Programs

 - Counties with the highest rates of food insecurity are geographically concentrated.
 Rural counties – those outside of major metropolitan areas – make up 63 percent of all U.S counties, but 79 percent of counties with food-insecurity rates in the top 10 percent.
 The South contains 45 percent of all counties, but 89 percent of counties with the highest food insecurity.

-“Feeding America is particularly concerned about the ongoing challenges facing rural and southern communities since the Great Recession.
+“Feeding America is particularly concerned about the ongoing challenges facing rural communities and southern communities since the Great Recession.
 While we are relieved that food-insecurity rates have slightly declined in recent years, the total number of people facing hunger is still higher than it was before 2008,” Knott said.

 Map the Meal Gap 2018 uses data from USDA, the Census Bureau, Bureau of Labor Statistics and food price data and analysis provided by Nielsen, a global measurement and data analytics company.
 The study is supported by The Howard G. Buffett Foundation, Conagra Brands Foundation and Nielsen.